 An introduction to botany dealing with the development, structure, and function of plants.
-This course precedes all advanced courses in botany and is required for all students planning to major in agriculture.
+This course precedes all advance courses in botany and is required for all students planning to major in agriculture.
 Credit will be given for 211 without taking 212, but it is recommended that the student take both courses.
 Two hours lecture and two hours laboratory or field work per week.
-Offered first semester.
-3 semester hours credit.
+Offered second semester.
+4 semester hours credit.